wmattei/wmattei/README.md

 ### Hi there 👋

-I am a average software developer passionated in building MVPs for exciting startups!
+I am a software developer passionated in building MVPs for exciting startups!

 📫 How to reach me: wagner.mattei@gmail.com